 Japanese telecommunications companies have announced acquisitions totaling $47.4 billion over the past 12 months, according to data compiled by Bloomberg, compared with $6.5 billion a year earlier.
 Softbank agreed in October to buy about 70 percent of Sprint, the third-largest U.S. mobile-service provider, for $20.1 billion.

-DoCoMo hasn’t yet decided whether to offer Apple Inc. (AAPL)’s iPhone, Kato said.
+DoCoMo hasn’t yet decided whether to offer Apple Inc. (AAPL:US)’s iPhone, Kato said.
 The Cupertino, California-based company’s closed ecosystem makes it harder to integrate into DoComMo’s plan to link devices and services, he said.

 To contact the reporter on this story: Cornelius Rahn in Barcelona at firstname.lastname@example.org